-Exactly one year ago, I was lost amid the dramatic, barren, snow-capped Himalayas of Ladakh.
-I acclimatized myself to the high altitude at an eco-luxury camp on the shores of the mighty Indus, hitch-hiked along remote villages in western Ladakh, introspected at a nunnery, witnessed a grand traditional welcome for His Holiness the Dalai Lama, hiked through surreal landscapes, met a tight work deadline on the steps of a monastery (the only place I could find 2G internet!), rode in rickety buses, and partook in the wisdom of Buddhist monks.
+Attention!
+Mass tourism is destroying Ladakh.
+Please consider these Ladakh travel tips to discover Ladakh more responsibly.
+I vividly remember the dramatic, barren, snow-capped Himalayas of Ladakh.
+I acclimatized myself to the high altitude at an eco-luxury camp on the shores of the mighty Indus.
+Hitch-hiked along remote villages in western Ladakh.
+Introspected at a nunnery.
+Witnessed a grand traditional welcome for His Holiness the Dalai Lama.
+Hiked through surreal landscapes.
+Met a tight work deadline on the steps of a monastery (the only place I could find 2G internet!).
+Rode in rickety buses.
+And partook in the wisdom of Buddhist monks.
 So much has happened since – from discovering the secret lives of chocolate farmers in Costa Rica to hitch-hiking through soulful villages in northern Romania – that I almost forgot why traveling in Ladakh broke my heart.
-Every time I surf Instagram and see a picture of Ladakh, I can suddenly hear the call of the Trans-Himalayas, and feel myself gripped by a desire to revisit this remote mountain desert.
-But then I remember, Ladakh might no longer be the place I visited just a year ago.
-Here’s why: Ladakh’s breathtaking geography masks a very fragile ecology Choose …
+Every time I browse Instagram and see a picture of Ladakh, I can suddenly hear the call of the Trans-Himalayas.
+I feel myself gripped by a desire to revisit this remote mountain desert.
+But then I remember, …

 I tearfully parted ways with Ladakh over a month ago, but I feel like I’ve never really left.
 A part of me still wanders around the cold mountain desert, gazing at the stark scenery and merrily greeting jullay to the village folk.
 I might not be going back anytime soon, but I hope TWO of you, my readers, win a once-in-a-lifetime expedition by Ceat Tyres and Mahindra Adventure, and get to experience the immense beauty of the snow-capped Himalayas of Kashmir and Ladakh!